 United States Court of Appeals for Veterans Claims

 625 Indiana Ave, NW, Suite 900

 If you appeal to the Court, you should also file a copy of the Notice of Appeal with the VA General Counsel at the following address:

 There are other ways to challenge the Board's decision:

-- Motion for Reconsideration A?
-If you can prove that the Board made an obvious error of fact or law in its decision, you can file a written motion for reconsideration.
+- Motion for Reconsideration - If you can prove that the Board made an obvious error of fact or law in its decision, you can file a written motion for reconsideration.
 If you have a representative, you should consult with him/her about whether you should file a motion.

-- Reopening the Case A?
-If you have new evidence, you can request that your case be re-opened.
+- Reopening the Case - If you have new evidence, you can request that your case be re-opened.
 To be considered, the evidence you submit must include information related to your case that was not included in your claims folder when the Board decided your case.
 To re-open your case, you need to submit your evidence directly to your local VA office.

-- CUE Motion A?
-A Board decision can be reversed or revised if you can prove that the decision contained "clear and unmistakeable error" (CUE).
+- CUE Motion - A Board decision can be reversed or revised if you can prove that the decision contained "clear and unmistakeable error" (CUE).
 Because CUE is a very complicated area of law, you should ask your representative for advice before you decide to file a CUE motion.
 You can file a CUE motion at any time, but if you file it after filing a Notice of Appeal with the U.S. Court of Appeals for Veterans Claims, the Board cannot rule on your CUE motion.
 CUE motions should be filed directly with the Board, and not your local VA office.